 Through this internship, interns will:

-- Learn to collect and process biological samples, such as ovarian tissues
+- Learn to collect and process biological samples, such as oocytes and sperm

 - Learn to operate lab equipment, such as a fluorescent microscope

-- Learn to analyze data collected from experiments
+- Learn to conduct experiments and analyze data collected

 - Learn to troubleshoot, in conjunction with a supervisor, to solve experimental problems